OlegApanovich/laravel-bookmark-application/README.md

 ## Description
-It is a simple Laravel 8 base application that allows you to keep and manage a directory of personal links.
+It is a simple Laravel 8 based application that allows you to keep and manage a directory of personal links.

 ## Demo
 [You can browse application demo and play with dummy data.](https://bookmarks.monolitpro.info)

 ## Installation
-1. Clone repository to your installation folder
+1. Clone the repository to your installation folder
 ```bash
 git clone git@github.com:OlegApanovich/laravel-bookmark-application.git .
 ```

-2. Create app environment file
+2. Create an app environment file
 ```bash
 cp .env.example .env
 ```